alexandru/alexn.org/_posts/2009-02-20-tips-for-creating-voip-dialer.md

 ## Introduction

-<p class="intro withcap">FreeSWITCH is a free and open source application server for real-time communication, WebRTC, telecommunications, video and Voice over Internet Protocol.
+<p class="intro">FreeSWITCH is a free and open source application server for real-time communication, WebRTC, telecommunications, video and Voice over Internet Protocol.
 Let's build a VoIP dialer with it.</p>

 <p class='info-bubble' markdown='1'>
   This article also refers to FreeSWITCH Revision `10694`.
 Things could have changed since then, there might be better ways for doing what's described in this article; ask on their mailing list.